 - 21 1/2 inches x 11 inches fabric (I prefer flannel, but any woven cotton or knit piece will work)

-You can fill your bags with feed corn, rice, buckwheat, wheat or flax seed.
+You can fill your bags with feed corn, rice, buckwheat, wheat, or flaxseed.
 I have tried all of them and feed corn seems to hold the heat the longest.
-Be prepared for what ever you use to smell when it’s heated- feed corn like popcorn, rice like cooked wheat, rice and buckwheat… smells a little grainy.
-The flax has the least amount of smell, but doesn’t stay heated near as long.
+Be prepared for whatever you used to smell when it’s heated- feed corn like popcorn, rice-like cooked wheat, rice, and buckwheat… smells a little grainy.
+The flax has the least amount of smell but doesn’t stay heated near as long.

-I usually make a liner and a slipcover for my other therapy bags, but I don’t for the foot bags because it is jut too bulky.
+I usually make a liner and a slipcover for my other therapy bags, but I don’t for the footbags because it is just too bulky.

 1. Cut out a strip of fabric 22 inches x 11 inches.

 If you are using 45-inch wide fabric, you can get two bags out of an 11-inch strip of fabric.
 You might as well make two while you are sewing.

 2. Fold in half with Right Sides Together (RST).
 Sew down the sides, leaving the top edge open.

 3. Turn inside out and fold the top edge down 1/2 inch.
 Press.

 4. Fill the bag with 5 – 6 cups feed corn, or other filler of choice.

 5. Line up the top edges, and pin in place.